software-mansion/react-native-reanimated/docs/docs/fundamentals/troubleshooting.md

 ### Multpile versions of Reanimated was detected

 This error usually happens when in your project exists more than one instance of Reanimated.
-It can occur when some of your dependency has installed Reanimated inside your `node_modules` instead of using it as a peer dependency.
+It can occur when some of your dependency has installed Reanimated inside their own `node_modules` instead of using it as a peer dependency.
 In this situation cause that two different versions of Reanimated JS module try to use the same Native Module.
 You can resolve this problem manually by modifying your `package.json` file.

 You can check which libraries are using Reanimated, for example, with the command:
 ```bash